arcus-azure/arcus.webapi/docs/features/logging.md

 **Configuration**

-Optionally, one can inherit from this middleware component and override the default request header and body extraction to discared one or both.
+Optionally, one can inherit from this middleware component and override the default request headers and body extraction to discared one or both.
 Following example discards the request headers:

 ```csharp